codatio/codat-docs/docs/lending/guides/loan-writeback/record-invoice-finance.md

 ### Create transfer

-Once the SMB's customer pays the invoice, use the [Create Transfer](/lending-api#/operations/create-transfer) endpoint to record both the advance and the fees/interest for the loan.
+Once the SMB's customer pays the invoice, use the [Create transfer](/lending-api#/operations/create-transfer) endpoint to record the advance and the fees/interest for the loan.
 This transfer should be made *from* `borrowersBankAccount.id` *to* `lendersBankAccountId`.

 The repayment amount is calculated as: